Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

 In this work we present the first detection of the \(\MetastableState \rightarrow \UpperState\) transition in $^4$He.
 We develop two novel techniques for the measurement of ultra-weak transitions and use them to determine the transition frequency, Einstein \(A\) coefficient and excited state lifetime.
 The first method uses a Bose-Einstein condensate (BEC) and directly detects atoms which absorb a photon and escape a shallow trap.
 While this method is highly sensitive and is ideal for the determination of the transition frequency and linewidth, the uncertainty in the collection efficiency necessitates an independent approach for determining the Einstein \(A\) coefficient.
-To this end we developed a second method, which measures the heating rate of a trapped thermal cloud due to scattered photons from a probe beam by repeatedly measuring the temperature with a pulsed outcoupling scheme.
+To this end we developed a second method, which measures the heating rate of a trapped thermal cloud due to the absorption and subsequent re-emission of photons from a probe beam.
 From this the Einstein \(A\) coefficient can be extracted.
-These techniques could be used to search for other weak transitions which have applications in astronomy and new technologies, such as atomic clocks.
+While the use of heating due to photon recoil to detect an excitation has been used for great precision and sensitivity in ion spectroscopy \cite{PhysRevLett.78.1876,Wan2014,PhysRevLett.115.053003,Guggemos_2019} this is the first time such a technique has been utilised in a neutral atom system.
+Similar technique could possibly be used to search for other weak transitions which have applications in astronomy and state-of-the-art technologies, such as atomic clocks \cite{detection_note}.